Acts 18

 The Jews oppose and blaspheme.
 They do not simply disagree.
 They speak against Jesus.
 They curse the name of Christ.
 And Paul - in that moment - makes a decisive break.
 He does not retreat into softness or compromise.

 Paul shakes out his garments - a gesture of judgment, the ancient equivalent of wiping dust off and walking away.
 He quotes the language of judgment: "Your blood be upon your own heads."
-This is not cruelty.
 This is the necessary word a prophet speaks when his people reject mercy.
 Paul is saying: I have testified to you about Jesus.
 You have rejected it.
 You have chosen.
 The consequences of that choice are yours.
 I release the burden of your rejection.
 And now I turn to those who will listen.

 Acts 18:9-11The Lord's Vision: "I Have Much People Here"

-9Then spake the Lord to Paul in the night by a vision, Be not afraid, but speak, and hold not thy peace 10For I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city.
+9Then spake the Lord to Paul in the night by a vision, Be not afraid, but speak, and hold not thy peace: 10For I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city.
 11And he continued there a year and six months, teaching the word of God among them.

-Acts 18:12-17Gallio Refuses to Judge
+Acts 18:15-17Gallio Refuses to Judge

-12And when Gallio was the deputy of Achaia, the Jews made insurrection with one accord against Paul, and brought him to the judgment seat, 13Saying, This fellow persuadeth men to worship God contrary to the law.
-14And when Paul was now about to open his mouth, Gallio said unto the Jews, If it were a matter of wrong or wicked lewdness, O ye Jews, reason would that I should bear with you: 15But if it be a question of words and names, and of your law, look ye to it; for I will be no judge of such matters.
+15But if it be a question of words and names, and of your law, look ye to it; for I will be no judge of such matters.
 16And he drave them from the judgment seat.
-17Then all the Greeks took Sosthenes, the chief of the synagogue, and beat him before the judgment seat.
+17Then all the Greeks took Sosthenes, the chief ruler of the synagogue, and beat him before the judgment seat.
 And Gallio cared for none of those things.

 What happens next is striking.
 The Greeks (who are not even party to the dispute) beat Sosthenes, the chief of the synagogue, right in front of the judgment seat.
 Why?
 Perhaps they are punishing him for bringing a frivolous case.
 Perhaps they are expressing contempt for the Jews.
-Perhaps they sense that the gospel is beginning to shift the power dynamics in the city2.
+Perhaps they sense that the gospel is beginning to shift the power dynamics in the city.
 And Gallio?
 He cares for none of it.
 His indifference is the turning point.
 Paul is protected by Roman law.
 The opposition has overreached.
 The synagogue's authority has been undercut.

 Acts 18:18-21Through Ephesus to Antioch

-18And Paul after this tarried there yet a good while, and then took his leave of the brethren, and sailed into Syria, and with him Priscilla and Aquila: having shorn his head in Cenchrea: for he had a vow.
+18And Paul after this tarried there yet a good while, and then took his leave of the brethren, and sailed thence into Syria, and with him Priscilla and Aquila; having shorn his head in Cenchrea: for he had a vow.
 19And he came to Ephesus, and left them there: but he himself entered into the synagogue, and reasoned with the Jews.
-20When they desired him to tarry longer time with them, he consented not; 21But bade them farewell, saying, I must by all means keep this feast that cometh in Jerusalem: but I will return unto you, if God will.
+20When they desired him to tarry longer time with them, he consented not; 21But bade them farewell, saying, I must by all means keep this feast that cometh in Jerusalem: but I will return again unto you, if God will.
 And he sailed from Ephesus.

 Paul has stayed for eighteen months.
 He leaves with Priscilla and Aquila.
 The mention of the vow - shearing his head in Cenchrea - suggests a Nazirite vow, an act of dedication and prayer.
 He is carrying something sacred.
 He is carrying the church of Corinth, bound in covenant, to Jerusalem.